-7. Specify the path of the Windows installation media source files and click Next.
-The Summary dialog opens.
-8. Click Next to start the bootable CD/DVD imaging process.
+9. Click Next to specify the path of the Windows installation media source files in the dialog that appears.

+11. Click Next to start the bootable CD/DVD imaging process.

 Note: If the remastering is for a 64-bit operating system, provide the CA ARCserve Backup installation media to copy the client agent files.